HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=441
 )}}

-Despite the decreasing adoption of Facebook-specific tags, **Facebook** itself remains a key player in the **social media landscape**, with Open Graph handling most of its metadata needs.
-This trend reflects the consolidation of social sharing standards, where **platform-agnostic tags** provide greater reach and functionality.
+Despite the decreasing adoption of Facebook-specific tags, Facebook itself remains a key player in the social media landscape, with Open Graph handling most of its metadata needs.
+This trend reflects the consolidation of social sharing standards, where platform-agnostic tags provide greater reach and functionality.

 {{ figure_markup(
   image="facebook-meta-tag-usage-by-device.png",